hellvix/ai-multi-agent/README.md

-This readme describes how to use the included Python searchclient with the server that is contained in server.jar.
+This readme describes how to use the included Python client with the server that is contained in server.jar.